ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 You can:
 - Navigate directly to an investigation (select an **Investigation ID**).
 - Apply filters.
 Choose from **Investigation Type**, **Time range**, **Status**, or a combination of these.
-- Export the data to a CSV file.
+- Export the data to a .csv file.

 The investigation status indicates the progress of the analysis and actions.
 As the investigation runs, status changes to indicate whether threats were found, and whether actions have been approved.
 - **Starting**: The investigation is queued to begin soon